phaubertin/jinue/doc/syscalls/README.md

 call to send a message to an IPC endpoint, which serves as a rendez-vous point for IPC.
-The server thread uses the [RECEIVE](receive.md) system call to receive a message from the IPC  endpoint, and then the [REPLY](reply.md) call to send the reply.
+The server thread uses the [RECEIVE](receive.md) system call to receive a message from the IPC  endpoint, and then the [REPLY](reply.md) call to send the reply or the [REPLY_ERROR](reply-error.md) call to send an error code.

 System call function numbers 0 to 4095 inclusive are reserved by the microkernel for the functions it implements.
 Function numbers 4096 and up all invoke the [SEND](send.md) system call.
-The function number is passed as part of the message, which allows a server thread to make use of it.
+The function number, in that context called the message number, is passed as part of the message, which allows a server thread to distinguish between multiple message types.

 ### Descriptors